Infomaniak/android-login/README.md

 }
 ```

-It'll create an activity that contains a webview.
+It will create an activity that contains a WebView.
 The `startWebViewLogin` takes as parameter a resultLauncher to handle the
 activity results.

 ```kotlin